XuhengLi/IRIs/readme.md

 IRIs is mainly made up of two key structures: the expression and the workflow.

 #### Expression
 The expression is similar to what other awful or terrific languages which can be defined as a single instruction.
-But it is slightly different that expressions in IRIs is connected by a flow symbol (or pipe, whatever) `|` and the value of an expression will flow down to the next line if connected so that you do not need to use ~~silly~~ temporary variables to transmit information and will also make your program subtle and neat.
+But it is slightly different that expressions in IRIs are connected by a flow symbol (or pipe, whatever) `|` and the value of an expression will flow down to the next line if connected so that you do not need to use ~~silly~~ temporary variables to transmit information and will also make your program subtle and neat.

 For example, in C++, if we want to receive an input from a keyboard and add 1 to that input, what we needto do is: